swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 You did fix some of the previous issues:

-- ✅ The steps used to create the model are documented and can be re-executed
+- ✅ The steps used to create the model are documented and can be re-executed.

 When used by another member of the team, they can easily reproduce your experiment with the help of DVC with the following commands.